 Home Master TMHP – Under Sink Water Filter For Well Water

 When is on well water, it is usually highly contaminated water source.
 Normal under sink filters aren’t able to handle the job nicely and perfectly.
 This nasty job has to be finished by the Home Master TMHP HydroPerfection.
-It is also one of our recommended RO system.
+It is also one of our best reverse osmosis system.

 Complete Coverage: It is a 9 stage under sink water filtration system which buckled with sediment filter, activated carbon filter, reverse osmosis membrane, remineralization and UV light sterilization.

 The TMHP is capable of removing 99% of all contaminants including virus and bacteria while adding beneficial minerals such as calcium and magnesium.
 The UV light alters the cells of virus which is helpful in filtering well water.

 Iron Removal: Well water contains a high amount of iron which TMHP has a dedicated filter to remove iron.
 The presence of iron alters the taste of your food and water.

 Reduction in Waste Water: Waste water was produced for every gallon of filtered water.
 However, the Home Master TMHP has the lowest waste water with 1:1 ratio.